suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * a partly encrypted Manifest so that distribution does not reveal private information
 * installation performed by a different execution mode than payload fetch

 Devices implementing this specification typically partition their software, dividing it, according to physical or logical features, into multiple "domains" with different requirements for authorities: multiple trust domains.
-Because of the more complex use cases that are typically targetted by devices implementing this specification, the applicable device class is typically Class 2+ and often isolation level Is8, for example Arm TrustZone for Cortex-M, as described in {{I-D.ietf-iotops-7228bis}}.
+Because of the more complex use cases that are typically targetted by devices implementing this specification, the applicable device class is typically Class 2 or higher and often isolation level Is8, for example Arm TrustZone for Cortex-M, as described in {{I-D.ietf-iotops-7228bis}}.

-Dependency Manifests enable several additional use cases.
+Dependencies enable several additional use cases.
 In particular, they enable two or more entities who are trusted for different privileges to coordinate.
 This can be used in many scenarios.
 For example:

 * Devices with network interface controllers (NICs), including radios, may contain secondary processors in the NICs in addition to the device primary processor.
 These two processors may have separate Software with separate signing authorities.
 Dependencies allow the Manifest for the primary processor to reference a Manifest signed by a different authority.
 * A network operator may wish to provide local caching of Update Payloads.
 The network creates a Dependent Manifest that provides a different URI for any Payloads they wish to cache the parameter override mechanism described in {{suit-directive-set-parameters}}.